E-MENTOR PROGRAM INFORMATION FOR STUDENTS AND Adult E-MENTORS

 a.)
 I do not have an idea or project plan; can the e-mentor help me to come up with an idea for a project?

 a.
 No. The students must have a research idea or testable question.

 b.
 The student should also have at least a vague outline of procedure + materials list already.

 c.
 The e-mentor can help by discussing possible suggestions for the project plan. the e-mentor should be familiar with the rules and guidelines.

 d.
 The e-mentor program is an adjunct for interested students to improve their project quality by using an outside-of-school adult as a sounding board.

 How soon will I hear once I submit my request for seeking an e-mentor through this program?

 1-2 weeks, depending on the e-mentor availability and processing of the information.
 ACSEF cannot guarantee an e-mentor is available.
 So it is best for the students to provide all the required information and complete the project research plan outline otherwise the approval committee will need to have some back and forth email contact with the student asking for details.

-c.)
 What is the difference between a Science Project and an Engineering Project?
+Check these two links